Health Insurance and Immunizations

 There are no general immunization requirements to apply for a J-1 or F-1 visa, or entry to the USA.
 Check with your local U.S. embassy or consular office abroad where you are applying for your visa.

-Students participating in the VISIT Cal Poly program are exempt from the campus immunization requirements.
+Exchange students and students participating in the VISIT Cal Poly program for more than one quarter are subject to the Cal Poly immunization requirements.

 Medical Emergencies and After Hours Care